 On January 22, 1975, the State Transportation Commission established the first stretch of the Oregon Coast Trail from the Columbia River spit to Barview at the north end of Tillamook Bay.
-The route follows 5 miles of beach and comes across the Arch Cape Creek footbridge into Oswald West Park.
+The route follows 5 miles of beach and comes off at Leech Road, goes under the highway bridge onto Webb Avenue, and then across the Arch Cape Creek footbridge into Oswald West Park.
 The trail climbs the headland and continues on toward Neahkanie Mountain and Tillamook Bay.
 This is the first length of the trail which will ultimately extend the entire length of the Oregon coast.

 Arch Cape Creek constitutes one of the most important natural resources in the community.
-The creek was identified by the community survey as an extremely important natural area, scenic resource and wildlife habitat.
+The Creek was identified by the community survey as an extremely important natural area, scenic resource and wildlife habitat.
 Although it is not pristine or undeveloped, it is still highly valued by local residents.
-Other streams in the area that are considered valuable to the community are Asbury and Shark Creek.
+Other streams in the area that are considered valuable to the community are Asbury and Shark Creeks.